 Make sure you check estate agent contracts for extra fees, such as marketing (which should be included in the commission fee!) or penalties for ending the contract early.
 Ask for these to be removed if you don’t like them.
 Any additional charges need to be agreed with you in writing in advance of you being charged.

 It’s extremely important to make sure you read and understand estate agent contracts before signing.
 Don’t feel pressured into just signing it.
-And the Property Ombudsman’s Code of Practice for Residential Estate Agents spells out that you have the right to a 14 day cooling off period if the contract was signed at a location away from the agent’s business premises – usually, this means the selling property.
+And the Property Ombudsman’s Code of Practice for Residential Estate Agents spells out that you have the right to a 14 day cooling off period if the contract was signed at a location away from the agent’s business premises – usually, this means if you signed the contract at your property.

 If you do cancel and they agent wants to recover costs incurred during this cancellation period, the agent must have got your agreement in writing to those specific costs before work commences.
 And if the agent plans to charge a fee or recover costs for terminating the instruction, they must make this clear in their Terms of Business and specify the fees and costs.
 The Code adds: ‘Fees and costs should reasonably reflect the activity undertaken and not include a penalty charge.’